aiax-network/aiax-network/TESTNET.md

 # Deposit some ethereum to signer

 # Mint some aaiax in genesis
+# Mint 1000000000000000000000aaiax (1000 AXX) to validator and orchestrator
+# Here validator needs 1000 AXX to pass the threshold and orchestrator needs coins to just create orchestrating transactions
-aiaxd add-genesis-account "$validator" 1000000000000000000000aaiax aiaxd add-genesis-account "$orchestrator" 1000000000000000000000aaiax aiaxd add-genesis-account "$faucet" 1000000000000000000000000000000000000000000aaiax
+aiaxd add-genesis-account "$validator" 1000000000000000000000aaiax aiaxd add-genesis-account "$orchestrator" 1000000000000000000000aaiax
+# Mint a lot of aaiax to faucet to have some coins in testnet for testing
+aiaxd add-genesis-account "$faucet" 1000000000000000000000000000000000000000000aaiax

 # Sign delegate keys